Successor Feature Representations: Additional Experimental Results

 The rewards $r = \phi^\top \w_i$ are defined by a linear combination of discrete features $\phi \in \N^4$ and a weight vector $\w \in \R^4$.
 The first three dimensions in $\w$ define the reward that the agent receives for collecting one of the object types.
 The final weight defines the reward for reaching the goal state which is $\w_{4} = 1$ for each task.
 All agents were trained in on 300 randomly generated linear reward functions with the same experimental procedure as described in Appendix.~\ref{c:appendix_object_collection_env}.
 For each task the reward weights for the 3 objects are randomly sampled from a uniform distribution: $\w_{k\in\{1,2,3\}} \sim \mathcal{U}(-1,1)$.

-\paragraph{Results:} The results (Fig.~\ref{fig:barreto_env_results_total_reward}) follow closely the results from the modified object collection task (Fig.~\ref{fig:object_collection_env} - b, and \ref{fig:results_total_reward} - a).
-MF $\xi$-learning (Xi) reaches the highest performance outperforming SFQL in terms of learning speed and asymptotic performance.
-It is followed by MB Xi and SFQL which show no statistical significant difference between each other in their final performance.
+\paragraph{Results:} The results (Fig.~\ref{fig:barreto_env_results_total_reward}) follow closely the results from the modified object collection task (Fig.~\ref{fig:object_collection_env},~b, and \ref{fig:results_total_reward},~a).
+MF \sfrqlearning (\sfrql) reaches the highest performance outperforming \sfql in terms of learning speed and asymptotic performance.
+It is followed by MB \sfrql and \sfql which show no statistical significant difference between each other in their final performance.
 Nonetheless, MB $\xi$ has a higher learning speed during the initial 40 tasks.
-The results for the agents that learn the reward weights online (SFQL-R, Xi-R, and MB Xi-R) follow the same trend with Xi-R outperforming SFQL-R slightly.
-Nonetheless, the $\xi$-agents have a much stronger learning speed during the initial 70 tasks compared to SFQL-R, due to the errors in the approximation of the weight vectors, especially at the beginning of a new task.
-The agent with approximated features (SFQL-$h$, Xi-$h$) have a similar performance that is below the performance of all other SF agents.
+The results for the agents that learn the reward weights online (\sfql-R, \sfrql-R, and MB \sfrql-R) follow the same trend with \sfrql-R outperforming \sfql-R slightly.
+Nonetheless, the $\xi$-agents have a much stronger learning speed during the initial 70 tasks compared to \sfql-R, due to the errors in the approximation of the weight vectors, especially at the beginning of a new task.
+The agent with approximated features (\sfql-$h$, \sfrql-$h$) have a similar performance that is below the performance of all other SF agents.
 All SF agents can clearly outperform standard Q-learning.

-Please note, the SFQL agents with with approximated features show a slighlty better performance in the experimental results by \citep{barreto2018successor} than in our experiments. \citep{barreto2018successor} does not provide the hyperparameters for the approximation procedure of the features.
+Please note, the \sfql agents with with approximated features show a slighlty better performance in the experimental results by \citep{barreto2018successor} than in our experiments. \citep{barreto2018successor} does not provide the hyperparameters for the approximation procedure of the features.
 Therefore, a difference between their and our hyperparameters could explain the different results.